 Typically bookkeepers are responsible for collating all the financial records of the business and preparing accounts up to trial balance stage (fully reconciled).

-The accountant then takes the trial balance, nominal ledger and records to prepare the accounts in statutory format.
-The accountant may have questions for the bookkeeper to help them understand certain transactions and help them make the best possible tax saving adjustments for their mutual client.
+The accountant then takes the trial balance, nominal ledger and records to prepare the accounts in a statutory format.
+The accountant may have questions for the bookkeeper to help them understand certain transactions and help them make the best possible tax-saving adjustments for their mutual client.

 So if you are planning to start a bookkeeping business from home you should fully expect that you may have to work with year-end accountants on behalf of your clients.

 Top business tip – Do a good job, and the accountants may recommend you more clients!